fleetdm/fleet/handbook/demand/README.md

 3. Execute the planned change.
 4. Create a calendar reminder to check ad performance two weeks from the date changes were made.

+### Settle event strategy
+The Head of Demand is the DRI for deploying Fleet's event budget, and events are settled significantly in advance to provide ample time for strategy and planning.
+The Head of Business Operations is the DRI for executing Fleet events efficiently, on-brand, and on-strategy.

+1. Using the [event strategy workbook](https://docs.google.com/spreadsheets/d/1YQXAX2Q_WnGkAwMYjMbQpV3nbCj7gOBbv7Y0u4twxzQ/edit#gid=1411322737), propose the events that Fleet will attend in the next 6 months, and the strategy for those events, including:
+  - target buying situation of the audience
+  - who from Fleet will attend
+  - the training plan for Fleet attendees
+  - which talk proposal Fleet will submit
+  - all event materials, including printouts, banners, swag given out, and even the clothing worn by fleeties
+  - estimated budget, including sponsorship or airfare, and lodging for attendees
+2. Set up and attend a 30m meeting with the Head of Business Operations and CEO:
+  - First during this meeting, the Head of Business Operations proposes an event issue for each of the **_current quarter's_** events to get input and any new information or changes from the Head of Demand and CEO.
+(Events for the current quarter were already decided in a previous event strategy session, so Fleet does not make changes except in extreme circumstances.)
+  - Next, decide which events in the **_following quarter_** the company will invest time or money into.
+This includes any event that Fleet pays to send someone to or to sponsor, and even events where Fleet's only involvement is that a fleetie will be giving a talk or otherwise representing the brand.
+  - Finally, qualify or disqualify any newly-entered event ideas by either verifying and setting the buying situation, or removing the event idea from the spreadsheet.

 ### Optimize ads through experimentation
 Fleet improves click-through rates in their campaigns to make the most of their advertising budget and attract more engaged users, boosting product adoption and community participation.